a12b94/Pattern_or_Noise/README.md

 <img width="986" height="505" alt="image" src="https://github.com/user-attachments/assets/d09ba434-0816-4008-a2c1-183055e6543c" />

 This provides a benchmark against which real strategy performance can be evaluated.

+For example: If the Information Ratio calculated from real strategy performance is in the tails, especially in the right tail, this suggests that the null hypothesis is unlikely true.

 # Real Momentum Example